rsdoiel/antenna/archives/2025/journalism_2025.05.md

 ---

-## 101 Freeway Shuts Down as Thousands Protest or Anti-ICE Protests Lead to Freeway Closure
+## 101 Freeway shuts down as thousands protest

 date: 2025-02-04, from: The Sundail (CSUN Student Newspaper)